 "To take a little bit of a discount now, but it's security for now [too]," Rizzo said at a news conference for the deal, "and a huge weight off my shoulders, my family's shoulders, my kids' shoulders, my grandkids' shoulders.
 It's a good feeling."

 As it turns out, the good feelings were only beginning for Rizzo and the Cubs.
 The first baseman became a Chicago icon and perennial NL MVP candidate, leading the moribund Cubs from the NL cellar to their first World Series championship in 108 years in 2016.

-After a successful taste of the big leagues in 2011, Goldschmidt grabbed Arizona's first-base job for good by hitting 20 home runs and recording an .850 OPS over 145 games.
+After a successful taste of the big leagues in 2011, Goldschmidt grabbed Arizona's first-base job for good by hitting 20 home runs and recording an .850 OPS over 145 games in 2012.
 That was enough for the D-backs to reward Goldschmidt with a five-year extension worth $32 million, and the best was yet to come.
-Spurred by his new contract, Goldschmidt took in a Gold Glove, Silver Slugger and a second-place finish in the NL MVP vote in '13 after leading the Senior Circuit with 36 homers, 125 RBIs and a .952 OPS.
+Goldschmidt took home a Gold Glove, Silver Slugger Award and a second-place finish in the NL MVP vote in '13 after leading the NL with 36 homers, 125 RBIs and a .952 OPS.
 He remained a face of the D-backs franchise and a perennial MVP frontrunner until he was traded to the Cardinals in December 2018, before the final year of the deal.